 - water (enough to finish covering your whole chicken in your stock pot, if needed)

-- 1 tsp each, salt & pepper (add more to taste when adding noodles)
+- 1 teaspoon each, salt & pepper (add more to taste when adding noodles)

 - 4 bay leaves